Neptune™ Krill Oil – Heart and Brain Health

-Krill designates all deep water marine plankton crustacean species.
-It looks like miniature shrimp, ranging between 1 and 6 cm in length.
-There are 85 species that represent the planet’s most abundant animal biomass found in banks that may likely extend over several square kilometers.
-Hence Antarctic Ocean is very rich with of Krill it is our source of krill.
+Krill designates all deepwater marine plankton crustacean species.
+It looks like miniature shrimp, ranging between one and six centimetres in length.
+There are 85 species represents the planet’s most abundant animal biomass found in banks that may likely extend over several square kilometres.
+Hence the Antarctic Ocean is very rich with of Krill it is our source of krill.

 Rich sources of Krill

 Many studies show that the biomass of Antarctic krill, one of the world’s most abundant biomass, may amount to 500 million tonnes.
 The precautionary catch limit was 6.6 million tonnes for 2008 and is reviewed annually.
 It was increased from 4.9 million tonnes in 2005/06 based on the results of recent surveys.
 It looks less than 2% of the precautionary catch limit is actually harvested, which means that the catch limit is unlikely to be reached in the foreseeable future.
 The annual natural reproduction of Antarctic krill is at least several hundred million tonnes.
 They are constantly renewing the standing stock and granting sufficient krill for all marine mammals and fish, birds and human exploitation.
 Antarctic baleen whales consume 85 million tonnes per year.
 Fisheries are harvesting much as 120,000 tonnes per year.